babylonchain/babylonchain.github.io/docs/user-guides/btc-staking-testnet/setup-node.md

 ---
 id: setup-node
-sidebar_label: Setting Up a Full Node
+sidebar_label: Set up a Node
 hide_table_of_contents: true
 ---

-# Setting Up a Full Node
+# Set up a Node

-Learn how to set up the full node for the Babylon system.
+Learn how to set up a node for the Babylon system.

 ---